Olga Esina

-Olga Esina (in Russian Ольга Есина) is a Russian ballerina who was educated at the Vaganova Academy of Russian Ballet in Saint Petersburg, Russia.
-In 2010 she became First Solo Dancer at the Vienna State Ballet.
+Olga Esina (Ольга Есина) is a Russian ballerina who was educated at the Vaganova Academy of Russian Ballet in Saint Petersburg, Russia.
+In 2010, she became a First Solo Dancer at the Vienna State Ballet.

 Early life

-She was born in 1986 at St. Petersburg (Russia).
+She was born in 1986 at St. Petersburg, Russia.
 At the age of five she began to study ballet.
 In 1996 at the age of 10 she entered the Vaganova Academy of Russian Ballet, where she studied dance from 1996 to 2004.
 Her first teachers at the Academy were D. Lebedeva, N. Alexandrova, V. Tsiruliova and later L. Kovaliova.

-While studying at the senior forms she participated in school recitals with variations from Raymonda, Le Corsaire, La Bayadere, Pas de deux from Giselle and Le Corsaire, and miniatures by Roland Petit and Jacobson.
+While studying at the senior forms she participated in school recitals with variations from Raymonda, Le Corsaire, and La Bayadère, Pas de deux from Giselle and Le Corsaire, and miniatures by Roland Petit and Jacobson.
 From 2004 to 2006 she was a member of the Ballet of the Mariinsky Theatre.
 Olga Moiseeva was her teacher at the theatre.